Photon0gen/photon0gen/README.md

 Routines
 --------

 photon0gen does certain things on a regular basis.
 These are known as routines.
 Once a new routine is implemented it should be maintained.
+Activity related to routines will be tracked via YAML formatted data stored in this repo.
+Then tests can be run against the ativity logs to determine if the routine is passing or failing.

 [[Bible Reading Schedule]]